GurayGurkan/Incu-Stream/README.md

   - **CAD files**: AutoCAD drawings for housing of Incu-stream mechanical parts
   - **Schematics and pcb**: Circuit schematics and PCB layout files of Incu-stream control electronics.
   - **Software**: Involves C codes (for Atmega328) and Python codes (for Incu-stream user interface)
+  - **Videos**: Demostration of device usage and example of a real-time recording acquired during C. Elegans movement.

 For suggestions and questions, please e-mail to: **g.gurkan@iku.edu.tr**